Esri/arcgis-experience-builder-sdk-resources/samples/widgets/widget-output-data-source/README.md

 # Widget output data source

-A widget can use data source and it can generate data source as well, we call the generated data source as widget output data source.
-Widgets can use output data sources the way same as using other data sources.
+A widget can use a data source and it can generate a data source as well.
+The generated data source is a widget output data source.
+Widgets can use output data sources the same way as using other data sources.

 ## How to generate output data source